Salary Calculator

 Example 1: Hourly Retail Worker

-Sarah works as a retail associate earning $18.50 per hour.
-She works 35 hours per week and gets 2 weeks of unpaid vacation, so she works 50 weeks per year.
+Sarah works part-time in retail at $18.50 per hour and works 35 hours per week for 50 weeks per year.

 Example 2: Salaried Office Employee